 Bishōnen: In a series packed with eye candy for male viewers, Sato still stands out as one of the prettier guys here.

 Brainwashed: It's implied that the reason he stays with Louise in spite of her abusive treatment is that his familiar runes subtly Mind Rape him, making him forget the bonds he has with his family and old world and, over time, replace them with a desire to serve and protect his master.
 It takes importance in the light novels, where the Mind Rape from the contract is undone and Saito gets all the feelings of homesickness back in a large burst and complicates his relationship with Louise.

 Comedic Sociopathy: A lot of Saito's perverted actions, which on occasion borderlines as Black Comedy Rape, tends to be shrugged off by some fans unlike Louise's abuse.
-And there was the one time he definitely was asking to get beaten half to death when he tried to rape her while she was asleep.
+There was the one time he definitely was asking to get beaten half to death when he tried to rape her while she was asleep.
 This ends up being explained as a side effect of the process of becoming a familiar; Saito is unknowingly being urged to do something to form a more concrete connection with his master as well as his runes "conditioning" him into servility causing him to act fearless along with other compulsive behavior even though he's scared out of his wits and/or wouldn't have done them normally.

 Cool Loser: Initially shunned as a peasant, he gained a slight grudging respect through various achievements, but really took the cake after holding back an army of 70,000, and subsequently becoming a Chevalier Knight.

 Crazy Jealous Guy: While he's not as violent about it as Louise, he has shown to be very jealous whenever other guys flirt with her.